-20. MCAS SAFETY AND STANDARDIZATION DIRECTORATE (SS)
+19. MCAS SAFETY AND STANDARDIZATION DIRECTORATE (SS)

-- a.
+a.
 The MCASCP Director of Safety and Standardization (Dir SS) is responsible for monitoring the progress of investigations in all cases where MCASCP is required to endorse a mishap investigation or HAZREP as the originator or as an endorser.
 The ASO is responsible for updating the contents of this Order, documenting all drills and exercises, and recording after-action items of mishap exercises.
 The Station ASO shall assist in planning and coordinating exercises.
-In the event of an aircraft mishap, the MCASCP ASO will prepare the appropriate endorsement in WESS for the Safety Investigation Report (SIR) and the subsequent CO, MCASCP endorsement. - b.
-An Industrial Hygienist (IH) is available to assist with determining toxicity levels of various hazardous materials associated with a damaged or destroyed aircraft.
-Once the Incident Commander determines the fire is extinguished, an assessment of the mishap site environment must occur prior to exposing investigators and medical personnel.
-Mitigating actions such as spraying the area to control airborne particles and using proper Personal Protective Equipment
+In the event of an aircraft mishap where the air station may be contributory, the MCASCP ASO will draft and prepare the appropriate CO, MCASCP endorsement to the Safety Investigation Report/RMI-SIR Final Event Report.
+The ASO also maintains an extensive safety mishap investigation kit.
+This deployable kit is stored in the Station Safety Office and can be made available to support an AMB and other safety investigation teams during the early stages of evidence documentation when squadron mishap kits may not be available.